-Before jumping into the itinerary itself, I wanted to list out some helpful tips to know about Japan and this itinerary in particular:
+Before jumping into the itinerary itself, I wanted to list out some helpful things to know about Japan and this itinerary in particular:

 » Assume that day 1 and day 7 are full days.
 That means you should plan to arrive the night before or early on day 1 and head out later on day 7 or sometime on day 8.